Making artificial $\textit{p}_{x,y}$-orbital honeycomb electron lattice on metal surface: model and methods

 Here, the last equation is the requirement of wave function normalization, $c_1$ and $c_2$ are two coefficients to be determined. $J_n$ ($K_n$) is the Bessel (Hankel) function.
-Together with this boundary condition, we can get the eigenvalue and eigenfunction of the bound states in this potential well.
+Together with this boundary condition, we can get the eigenvalues and eigenfunctions of the bound states in this potential well.

-For example, in the case of $U_0=2$ eV and $L=1.2$ nm, there is only one bound state with $n=0$, \textit{i.e.} the $s$ orbital.
-With $n=1$, the only allowed $p$ orbitals are
+For example, in the case of $U_0=0.9$ eV and $L=1.8$ nm, there is one bound state with $n=0$, \textit{i.e.} the $s$ orbital.
+With $n=1$, the allowed $p$ orbitals are

 where